mariajpalma/GG-NC/README.md

 Note that colors in the resolution plot correspond to those displayed in the accompanying map.

 At the top of the browser, you will find three additional tabs.
-The first tab, labeled __"Networks"__, displays the network of individuals and community composition, allowing comparisons between genetic metrics and detected communities at each resolution.
+The first tab, labeled __"Network of individuals"__, displays the network of individuals and community composition, allowing comparisons between genetic metrics and detected communities at each resolution.
 The second tab, labeled __"Tutorial"__, contains a [tutorial video](https://www.youtube.com/watch?v=2bdod1RuRVk)  created by the research team, which guides you through using this tool and interpreting the results.
 This video is also available in [Spanish](https://www.youtube.com/watch?v=mVegRKbWSAI&t=105s).
 The third tab, labeled __"Customize"__, provides users with the option to tailor the tool according to their needs or preferences.
 This option is described at the end of this document.

-### Networks panel
+### Panel: Network of individuals

 <img width="1919" height="788" alt="image" src="https://github.com/user-attachments/assets/7d7ccc42-0dd3-4264-869d-5a4fc1d15413" />